Pyro And Pymc3 Basics

 # Define the priors for the model parameters

-alpha = pm.Gamma('alpha', alpha=1, beta=1)
+= pm.Gamma('alpha', alpha=1, beta=1)

-beta = pm.Gamma('beta', alpha=1, beta=1)
+alpha = pm.Gamma('beta', alpha=1, beta=1)

-# Define the likelihood function
+beta # Define the likelihood function

-likelihood = pm.BetaBinomial('likelihood', alpha=alpha, beta=beta, observed=data)
+= pm.BetaBinomial('likelihood', alpha=alpha, beta=beta, observed=data)

-# Fit the model to the data using MCMC
+likelihood # Fit the model to the data using MCMC

 with model:

-trace = pm.sample(draws=1000, tune=1000, chains=4)
+= pm.sample(draws=1000, tune=1000, chains=4) trace

 This model defines a Beta-Binomial distribution as the likelihood function, with alpha and beta as the model parameters.
 The alpha and beta parameters are given Gamma priors, which are a type of continuous probability distribution.